ejuniorls/memphis/README.md

 1. Follow the established directory structure
 2. Use proper Blade syntax with `{{-- comments --}}`
-3. Implement Livewire wire:model for forms
+3. Use `wire:model` for Livewire form bindings
-4. Maintain responsive design principles
+4. Maintain responsive, mobile-first design
-5. Test both Demo1 and Demo2 layouts
+5. Add documentation with working examples for every new component
+6. Ensure new components support internationalization from the start

+---

 ## License

-This integration follows the Metronic license terms.
-The Laravel application code is open source.
+Memphis admin code is proprietary, developed as part of an internal ERP system.
+The Metronic theme is used under its commercial license.